tstillwell/appengine_multiblog/README.md

 There are 3 YAML files that need to be deployed with the command to ensure the app works properly.

+From the project directory you can run

+`gcloud app deploy app.yaml index.yaml cron.yaml`

-The other files are uploaded automatically.
+The other code files are uploaded automatically when app.yaml is parsed by the gcloud tool.

+Once the deploy command finishes, the app is serving requets and is up and running!